rmuit/copernica-api/README.md

 It is recommended to not use CopernicaRestAPI directly.
 I'm using it but keeping it in a separate file, for a combination of overlapping reasons:
-- Even though Copernica's API servers are quite stable and the API behavior is documented in https://www.copernica.com/en/documentation/restv2/rest-requests, there are still unknowns.
+- Even though Copernica's API servers are quite stable, and the API behavior is documented in https://www.copernica.com/en/documentation/restv2/rest-requests, there are still unknowns.
 (See "error handling" above.)
 So, I was afraid of upsetting my live processes by moving completely away from the standard code